-- 63. Operators sometimes sell services to consumers in bundles and in particular, triple play bundles.
-The bundled price is typically less than the combined prices of purchasing all the products in the bundle separately. - 64.
-If telecommunications goods and services and non-telecommunications goods and services are sold by a QLP in a bundle, the qualified revenue calculation needs to subtract the value of the non-telecommunications goods and services.
+63. Operators sometimes sell services to consumers in bundles and in particular, triple play bundles.30 The bundled price is typically less than the combined prices of purchasing all the products in the bundle separately.

 Step (e) 'timing adjustment' is only required if the company has a statutory year end other than 30 June.
 The timing adjustment will typically represent the effect on gross telecommunications revenue from the statutory accounts and TDL financial year having different year ends and thus relating to different revenue periods.